javascript-tutorial/en.javascript.info/1-js/2-first-steps/02-external-script/article.md

 The behavior is called "synchronous".
 Usually it causes no problems, but there's an important consequence.

-**If the script is external, then until the browser executes it, it can't show the page below.**
+**If a script is external, then until the browser downloads and executes it, a visitor has to wait.**

 So, in this document, until `big.js` loads and executes, the `<body>` content is hidden: